 No, there is no solid mass of debris from Japan heading to the United States.
 Whatever debris remains at sea is widely dispersed.
 Read more: http://marinedebrisblog.wordpress.com/2013/11/05/no-solid-mass-of-debris...

-Marine debris is not new to the shores of the Pacific Northwest, and as an agency, the Coast Guard reports that it has not noticed an increase in the number of potential hazards to navigation.
+Marine debris is not new to U.S. shores, and as an agency, the Coast Guard reports that it has not noticed an increase in the number of potential hazards to navigation.

 The Coast Guard's definition of a hazard to navigation is: an obstruction, usually sunken, that presents sufficient danger to navigation that requires quick action to mark it, remove it, or redefine a designated waterway to provide for navigational safety.